kyegomez/WARP/README.md

 # WARP

-The "WASP: Warp Speed Protocol (Performance Enhancements) Commit Shorthand" can be structured to provide clarity and brevity in commit messages.
+The "WARP: Warp Speed Protocol (Performance Enhancements) Commit Shorthand" can be structured to provide clarity and brevity in commit messages.
 Here's how the notation can be set up:

 Format: `[TYPE OF CHANGE]-[MODULE]: [Brief Description]`